 Make sure you think it through before approving that high dollar repair on that older vehicle.
 Sometimes an unbiased third party opinion can help you step back and make an informed decision instead of making an emotional decision.

-People get very attached to their automobiles and they become like family members.
+People become very attached to their automobiles and they feel like family members in many ways.
 The auto repair shop counts on this and uses it against you when they negotiate.
 The shop is not beyond saying the car is worth putting the money into, even if its not.

 If the vehicle is going to nickel and dime you the auto service shop gets all that money over the following months and years.
 If you get a newer car he stands to loose money by not seeing you as often.